flemingsyaifullah/testapp/README.md

 4. Please use the new class (CarExpiration) and give <b>new implementation</b> to the abstract method with below new logic
 - display the same fields as the existing UI table
-- field PlateNumberExpiredDate also need to be displayed at the UI table
+- field PlateNumberExpiredDate also need to be displayed at the UI
-- field IsTheCarCanBeSold also need to be displayed at the UI table with below condition
+- field IsTheCarCanBeSold also need to be displayed at the UI with below condition
   - if PlateNumberExpiredDate <= 5 years of the date now then the field IsTheCarCanBeSold should be filled with "Bisa dijual"
   - if PlateNumberExpiredDate > 5 years of the date now then the field IsTheCarCanBeSold should be filled with "Tidak bisa dijual"